Restaurant mentor

 How to Find a Mentor

-Next, research the local scene for those who have achieved the goals you hope to.
-Often, up-and-comers in the restaurant industry find in-house mentors.
-In-house mentoring is common in our fast-paced world, especially if there’s a dedication to a specific chef or group.
-In-house mentoring provides an opportunity to shadow, get hands on, and foster long-term employees.
+In-house mentoring is common in the fast-paced restaurant world, especially if there’s a dedication to a specific chef or group.
+This type of mentorship program provides an opportunity to shadow, get hands-on, and foster long-term employees.

-If you’re looking outside your restaurant for a mentor, you can network to learn about potential candidates.
+If you’re searching outside your own restaurant for a mentor, networking is a handy tactic to learn about potential candidates.
 “Talk with people that have worked with the chef or person you’re interested in,” recommends Felix.
 “Get to know what it’s really like to be mentored by them.”

 Find a mentor you can relate to and who you trust, but don’t let differences in experience or background stop you.
-While our industry is made up of a diverse workforce, the U.S. Bureau of Labor Statistics reported in 2018 that only 10.7% of food service managers were black and 22% of chefs and head cooks were women.
+While the hospitality industry is made up of a diverse workforce, the U.S. Bureau of Labor Statistics reported in 2023 that 11.5% of food service managers were black, and 23.3% of chefs and head cooks were women.
 There still isn’t equal representation across leadership roles in the restaurant industry.

 What is a Mentor?

-Howard Cummins is now the general manager of Le Colonial in San Francisco, CA. In his nearly 40-decade career, Cummins has opened or reconceptualized more than 75 restaurant properties, bringing them back to life after struggles or ownership changes.
+Howard Cummins was the general manager of Le Colonial (closed 2024) in San Francisco, CA. In his nearly 40-decade career, Cummins has opened or reconceptualized more than 75 restaurant properties, bringing them back to life after struggles or ownership changes.
 When revitalizing a restaurant, Cummins takes the in-house, hands on approach.

 Felix explains how he uses the mentorship provided to him by chef Charles Phan.
 “I let my team know how valuable they are.
 If there are disagreements or service missteps, I open with their strong points and then address the situation and how to correct it.”
 Felix provides a safe structure for his staff to learn from their mistakes while coaching and providing opportunities to help them grow in their careers.